-HCL already offers application modernization, cloud consulting, cloud migration services to customers globally.
-The HCL Cloud Smart team works with customers to help them build a more sustainable platform for their digital innovations.
+HCLTech already offers application modernization, cloud consulting, cloud migration services to customers globally.
+The HCLTech Cloud Smart team works with customers to help them build a more sustainable platform for their digital innovations.
 Our cloud solutions also enable them to focus on their core business needs and not on secondary aspects of DC facilities, electricity, etc.

 Along with our customers and partners, we are resolute about creating a sustainable planet and business paradigm.
 We hope to proudly say, “We have successfully painted our cloud green.”